How to Verify and Enable TPM 2.0 on Your PC

 TPM settings should be located in most systems’ Security or Advanced tab.
 Once you find the setting, toggle to enable, save your changes, and exit.

 With TPM 2.0 enabled, you can continue installing or upgrading to Windows 11 if all other requirements are met.
-Alternatively, press Windows key + I to the Settings settings app, then select Update & Security > Windows Security > Device Security.
+Alternatively, press Windows key + I to open the Settings app, then select Update & Security > Windows Security > Device Security.
 Under the Security processor, confirm its Specification version is 2.0

 That should do it!